 (For shorter hikes, with gorgeous, lush green landscapes, boardwalks, and a lookout point to the Redmond Watershed lake, check out the Trout Loop Trail and the Tree Frog Loop trail.
 Both are hiker-only trails.)

 Picnic areas and bathrooms are open for use.
 Trails are narrow and masks are encouraged.

-Tolt River-John MacDonald Park, Carnation WA
+Tolt River-John MacDonald Park, Carnation